shortdoom/gh-fake-analyzer/README.md

 # a useful method for quick-dumping specific data
 gh-analyze --parse <username> --key unique_emails >> dump.txt
 ```

+Intented usage of `gh-analyze` tool it to quickly build a dataset with accessible schema of github profiles you are targeting for the investigation.
+You should provide your own analysis on top off it.

 # Malicious Github Accounts